plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ![Old home page](/uploads/old-home-page.png)

-## Keep it simple and keep communication direct and clear
+## Keep it simple, stupid and make the communication direct and clear

 In addition to the changes to the home page, we tried to make the communication as clear as possible and we tried to simplify whatever we could.
-All this helps get the message across to more people and helps them have a nicer and more efficient user experience.
+All this helps get the message across to more people and helps them have a nicer user experience.

 We went through every key step and looked at it from a fresh perspective.
-The perspective of a person just entering that page for the first time.
+The perspective of a person just entering our page for the first time.
 We added frequently asked questions with some useful information.
-We added copy to the registration page that explained the different details around our free trial.
+We added copy to the registration page that explained the different details about our free trial.

 We added an email flow that everyone who signs up for a trial gets.
-Nothing too fancy, more informational such as telling the trialist that their trial is about to expire.
+Nothing too fancy, more informational such as telling the trialist that their website is now being tracked or that their trial is about to expire.

 You may believe that people love your product and that they'll check it every day or be aware of when their trial is expiring, and that may very well be true in some cases, but in the majority of cases, a bit of information here and there helps.

 ## Start publishing useful supplementary content

 We didn't stop at changing the home page copy.
-The old home page only had the front page.
-We added several more product pages which were not necessary just selling the product but were more focused around the different needs people have and how Plausible Analytics is built to help with those.
+We added several more product pages which were not necessary just selling the product but were more focused around the different needs people have and how Plausible Analytics is built to address those.

 From using Google Analytics ourselves in the past to speaking to other Google Analytics users, we came up with several different categories and pain points where we believe we have a valid alternative.
 Here are some examples of pages we published: